 Mixes that include dried lentils, rice, beans and split peas will only be eaten by larger species, and look out for pink or green lumps - these are dog biscuits, which can only be eaten if soaked first.
 Avoid margarine, vegetable oil or used cooking fat - pure fat on the other hand, is fine.
 Be careful not to feed birds mouldy food as it can cause them to develop respiratory problems.

 Some seeds and nuts are particularly beneficial for birds - black sunflower seeds, Nyjer seeds and peanuts have high oil and fat contents.
 However, never use salted or dry roasted peanuts!
-They are for humans only.
-You should buy bird peanuts from a reputable shop.
-'Bird cake' and bars are also good for winter food: they combine melted fat (suet or lard) with seeds, nuts, dried fruit, oatmeal, cheese and cake.
-Fill an empty plastic cup with this mixture for a homemade bird feeder.
+They are for humans only - you should buy bird peanuts from a reputable shop or brand.

 What else do they eat?